anaseto/goal/docs/Implementation.md

 type Value interface {
 	// Matches returns true if the value matches another (in the sense of
 	// the ~ operator).
-	Matches(x Value) bool
+	Matches(Value) bool
-	// Fprint writes a unique program string representation of the value.
+	// Append appends a unique program representation of the value to dst,
-	Fprint(*Context, ValueWriter) (n int, err error)
+	// and returns the extended buffer.
+	Append(ctx *Context, dst []byte) []byte
 	// Type returns the name of the value's type.
+It may be used by Less to
+	// sort non-comparable values using lexicographic order.
+This means
+	// Type should return different values for non-comparable values.
 	Type() string
+	// Less returns true if the value should be orderer before the given
+	// one.
+It is used for sorting values, but not for element-wise
+	// comparison with < and >.
+It should produce a strict total order, so,
+	// in particular, if x < y, then we do not have y > x, and one of them
+	// should hold unless both values match.
+	Less(Value) bool
 }
 ```